ORIGINALLY PUBLISHED Feb 25, 2019

 Best Practice #3: Match Headline to Intent

 Notice that we reaffirm the intent with the headline tag, “What Can I Drink If I Have Diabetes?”
 A headline of, say, “How Drinks Can Affect Sugar Levels” would represent a broader intent and may make the reader exit the page to find more focused content.

 Best Practice #4: Match Content to Intent

-Pharma, health, and medical marketers need to realize that no matter who “owns” this function in their organization or agencies, it is critical to recognize the importance of search intent for health information seekers.
+Marketers need to realize that no matter who “owns” the content creation and search optimization functions in their organization or agencies, it is critical to recognize the importance of search intent for information seekers.
 Deciphering search intent and analyzing results and content performance all open the door to better understanding audience needs, delivering the right content, and helping people live healthier lives.